custom-components/pyscript/README.md

 #### Global Context functions

-Each pyscript script file runs inside its own global context, which means their global variables and functions are isolated from other script files.
+Each pyscript script file runs inside its own global context, which means their global variables and functions are isolated from each other.
 Each Jupyter session also runs in its own global context.
 For a script file called `FILENAME.py`, its global context is `file.FILENAME`.
 Each Jupyter global context name is `jupyter_NNN` where `NNN` is a unique integer starting at 0.